Contents

 Configurable workflows let agencies tailor software to their structure, whether centralized or multi-step, rather than forcing them into a rigid system.

-MCCi Permitting and Licensing was designed with flexibility in mind.
+MCCi Community Development was designed with flexibility in mind.
 Among other configurations, you can:

 - Define custom approval paths for different permit and license types.